 - Executive Order 13855 – Promoting Active Management of America’s Forests, Rangelands, and Other Federal Lands to Improve Conditions and Reduce Wildfire Risk – directs the USDA and DOI to implement policies that reduce hazardous fuels and mitigate wildlife risk.

-Multiple-use lands serve a crucial role for providing access for hunting, fishing, trapping and recreational shooting for sportsmen and women.
+Multiple-use lands serve a crucial role providing for hunting, fishing, trapping, and recreational shooting access for sportsmen and women.
 State and federal legislators are encouraged to support policies that are favorable to active forest management activities for the improvement of wildlife habitat, forest health, and wildfire risk mitigation.